Custom Furniture Care

 4. Dragging Instead of Lifting

-5. Neglecting Regular Care
+5. Neglecting Routine Care

-When to Seek Professional Restoration or Repair Services
+When to Seek Professional Restoration or Repair

 1. Visible Cracks or Splits in Wood